Country Guides

 Here is the definitive answer:

-If you see "2×2 inch" mentioned anywhere in VFS documentation, it is either outdated, referring to a different service (possibly Indian visa applications), or simply incorrect.
+If you see "2×2 inch" mentioned anywhere in VFS documentation, it is either outdated, referring to a different service (possibly Indian visa or OCI applications — see OCI passport photo specs), or simply incorrect.
 Follow the Passport Seva portal requirements.

 Where to Get the Right Photo in the US